Grand Hotel Palace

 VERIFIED LUXURY

 Late architect Marcello Piacentini’s résumé reads like an anthology in Italian design — Reggio’s Museo Nazionale della Magna Grecia, Genoa’s Arco della Vittoria and Brescia’s Piazza della Vittoria are three of his more revered works — and one of its standout chapters, Grand Hotel Palace, sits in the heart of Rome.
-Standing ever so confidently at Via Veneto and Via Liguria, the property commands your attention with its curved shape.
+Standing confidently at vias Veneto and Liguria, the curved building commands your attention.

-Once inside, your eyes are drawn to 1920s frescoes, 1970s colors and odd-shaped furnishings that could have come from any decade in between.
-With its bold eye for fashion, an internationally influenced spa and vibrant culinary flavors, Grand Hotel Palace is a feast for the senses.
+Once inside, your eyes are drawn to 1920s frescoes, 1970s colors and unexpectedly shaped furnishings that could have come from any decade in between.
+With its bold look, an internationally influenced spa and vibrant culinary flavors, Grand Hotel Palace is a feast for the senses.

 SHARE